I freelance because I’m Black.

 The Price Paid

 The woman whose family could eventually “be like mine”?
-She was known across the company for shoddy work…she had a history of poor reviews and multiple project managers openly refused to work with her because she simply didn’t do anything.
-(I mean literally stopped coming to work.)
+She was known across the company for shoddy work — she had a history of poor reviews and multiple project managers openly refused to work with her because she simply didn’t do anything.
+(I mean she literally stopped coming to work but was still paid and defended by managers.)

 When it came time to lay people off, I went before her, as I knew and had told others I would.

 I’m quite sure it’s because she was comfortable.
-She might not have been a good worker, or an average worker, or even a bad worker…but she made the White female managers feel smart.
-She made them feel sophisticated and educated while they corrected her grammar and accent…like good mothers and lucky wives when she came to them for advice on domestic life, and childbirth, and dealing with her husband.
+She might not have been a good worker, or even an average worker, but she made the White female managers feel smart.
+She made them feel sophisticated and educated when they corrected her grammar and tweaked her accent…like good mothers and lucky wives when she came to them for advice on domestic life, and childbirth, and dealing with her husband.
 She was more than willing to do so to stay “safe”.

 A Career-Long Challenge

-I’d already dealt with loud and unprompted conversations from White women about weave, excited assumptions that I was unmarried without a child, being a director’s “Nubian princess”, and twisted match-making games when the daughter of a White worker brought her apparently-unacceptable (and completely uninterested in me) Black boyfriend to the office…and this was on top of the challenges and workplace games that any person, or woman experiences regardless of race.
+I’d already dealt with loud and unprompted conversations from White women about weave, excited assumptions that I was unmarried with a child (and the following disappointment when it wasn’t true), being a director’s “Nubian princess”, and twisted match-making games when the daughter of a White worker brought her apparently-unacceptable (and completely uninterested in me) Black boyfriend to the office…and this was on top of the challenges and workplace games that any person, or woman experiences regardless of race.

 By the time I was in my late 20’s and had been through my share of ridiculous “compliments” of my speech, and promising positions that magically disappeared when I showed up for an interview, I was acutely aware of the toll leading a work life like this would take as I got older…and I was in no way interested in sacrificing my well-being to prove I could make a few dollars and a respectable career in somebody else’s racial gauntlet.